Visorask/Sonarr_Anime_Regex/README.md

 ---

+## Anime Delete
+If you have issues with extra files being download like NCED or NCOP then check [here](Anime_Delete.md)

 ## Media Management

 There a few settings which make life a lot easier when tracking down and keeping certain information for your Anime.
 A lot of this is from [TRaSH](https://trash-guides.info/) with tweaks to make it work better with HamaAgent for plex.